 - Grenade: Basic hand grenade.
 Very effective if thrown right.

 - Satchel Charges: A remote-detonated explosive.
-Place it where ever you like, and BOOM!
+Place it wherever, and BOOM!

 - Molotov Cocktail: Less effective than the grenade, but packs a mean punch (burn?).